Queuni/Shadow-Strike/README.md

 - Handle the duplicate key case by merging the values instead of failing

 - Bump version to 1.2.0 and add changelog entry for the new features

+- Simplify the auth flow by using a single token source